 At the aquarium of Gijón we can admire more than 4000 aquatic species, including both vertebrates and invertebrates belonging to 400 different species.
 Our route leads us to 60 aquariums of fresh and salt water, in which there are represented all the world seas.
 More than 2000 cubic meters of the water show of the asturian rivers, the Cantabrian Coast, the Caribbean Sea, the Pacific and Indic Oceans, the Red Sea, the African Indic Ocean, the South Atlantic Ocean and the Subtropical Atlantic Ocean.

 Little by little we are adapting ourselves to this habitat.
 The main characteristic of the Aquarium of Gijon is its educational aim, it is really advisable for children.
 At any moment we are invited to keep a direct touch with all the species.
-We got closer to fish as if we were one of them.
-Little sharks, tortoises, penguins, and eight sharks of 1,5 and 2 meters long have come from the coast of Florida.
+We get closer to fish as if we were one of them.
+Little sharks, tortoises, penguins, and eight sharks of 1,5 and 2 meters long have recently come from the coast of Florida.
 From the asturian coast we find lobsters, spider crabs, crabs, sea urchins, goose barnacles and red breams.
 From the Caribbean we can also admire other different species.
 The well-known clown fish (famous for the film Nemo) and other rare names such as the cat fish, the yellow goat fish, the rabbit fish or even the surgeon fish.
-In addition, we can also find the carpet shark of the Oriental Pacific, be it horses and jellyfish.
+In addition, we can also find the carpet shark of the Oriental Pacific, sea horses and jellyfish.
 In this marine museum there is also a colorful space for corals characterized by its chest fish, cow fish, angel fish and butterfly fish.

 It is located in the walk by the Beach of Poniente, in the same urban center of Gijón.
 This Aquarium was inaugurated June 10th in 2006, and up today its even increasing much more its popularity, so a visit would be always worthwhile.
 The first stage of this museum is completely dedicated to the Cantabrian river.
 We are also accompanied by the sound of sea in our route.
 Then we have access to the Cantabrian Coast where we find an aquarium from which we can see the movement of different fish.